Abatement

 Lapse is when a gift in your [will](/glossary/will) fails because the intended beneficiary has died before you, causing that gift to return to your estate's residue unless specific exceptions apply.

-The Law Society is the professional organization for solicitors in England and Wales that represents their interests, sets best-practice standards, and provides resources to help you find qualified legal professionals for wills and estate planning work.
+The Law Society is the professional organization for solicitors in England and Wales.
+It sets best-practice standards and helps you find qualified legal professionals.

 A legacy (also called a bequest) is any gift you leave to someone in your [will](/glossary/will), whether it's a specific item like jewellery, a cash sum, or a share of what remains after other gifts and expenses.

-A Letter of Wishes is a confidential, non-binding document you write alongside your will to provide guidance to your executors and trustees on how you'd like them to manage your estate and exercise their discretionary powers.
+A Letter of Wishes is a confidential, non-binding document alongside your [will](/glossary/will) that provides guidance to executors and trustees on managing your estate and exercising discretionary powers.

 Letters of Administration is a court document issued by the [Probate](/glossary/probate) Registry that gives legal authority to manage and distribute the estate of someone who died without a valid will (intestate).